Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 learning machines "I constantly see people rise in life who are not the smartest, sometimes not even the most diligent, but they are learning machines" (Munger https://jamesclear.com/great-speeches/2007-usc-law-school-commencement-address-by-charlie-munger) legibility = We are blind to what we cannot measure.
 Not everything that counts can be measured, and not everything that can be measured counts.
-But people manage what they can measure, so society repeats the same mistakes. less is more leçons de vie https://www.ecologiehumaine.eu/osez-laudace/ life https://en.wikipedia.org/wiki/Life life isn't fair https://www.linkedin.com/pulse/lifell-kill-ya-allen-white
+But people manage what they can measure, so society repeats the same mistakes. less is more
+Lev Landau classification of physicists -- league 0 = super league Lev Landau classification of physicists -- league 1 = △ extremely original, brilliant and independent + great deal of energy and care = most productive and influential
+Lev Landau classification of physicists -- league 2 = ೱ full of energy but not very original, dislike intellectual challenges, devotion to the field is somehow greater than their ability
+Lev Landau classification of physicists -- league 3 = extremely bright, intelligent, quick to understand but limited energy, do not like to investigate all details, little to no perseverance
+Lev Landau classification of physicists -- league 4 = mundane = neither original nor brilliant, poor determination, had maybe done sth significant in the past but wouldn't again
+Lev Landau classification of physicists -- line 1 = perseverance, tenacity, energy = determination Lev Landau classification of physicists -- line 2 = originality, genius, intuition Lev Landau classification of physicists https://books.google.com.au/books?id=nGcHEAAAQBAJ&pg=PA115&redir_esc=y#v=onepage&q&f=false leçons de vie https://www.ecologiehumaine.eu/osez-laudace/ life https://en.wikipedia.org/wiki/Life life isn't fair https://www.linkedin.com/pulse/lifell-kill-ya-allen-white